Get Started with glydet

 Prerequisites

 This package is built on the glyrepr package, and heavily relies on the glyexp package.
 If you are not familiar with these two packages, we highly recommend checking out their introductions first.
-Also, to fully understand the concepts and functions in this package, it is recommended to have a basic understanding of the glymotif package.

 Data Types